pm215/tadoku_stats/README.md

 The output is plain text with no attempt at table formatting.

+## Warning for Windows users

+The output file is printed with plain newline characters, not the Windows-standand CRLF sequence.
+Until this bug is fixed, Windows users should make sure they read the output with WordPad or some other editor that can handle Unix-style text files.
+(In particular, don't use Notepad, which can't, and will display everything as one long single line.)

 ## License

 This project is licensed under the GNU GPL, version 2, or at your option, any later version -- see the [COPYING](COPYING) file for details.